JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ### (6) There should be no pensions for public school district personnel - only 401k plans similar to the private sector.
 ### (7) The OSPI needs to correct and clarify their Per Pupil Expenditure (PPE) reports to include all expenses.
 ### (8) There should be more public charter schools with funding at the same level as the traditional public school districts.
+### (9) There should be school vouchers/credits to give families more choices than the one monopoly choice.

 ## Discussion